alemanjosh7/pearblocks/README.md

 Usage: pearblocks [command] [options]

 Commands:
-  init <key>               Starts importing Pearblocks Dictionary with a specific Hypercore Key hyperkey <key>           After initializing and importing your project you can obtain your hyperbee key to start asking through it ask <word> <key>         Ask about a specific word in the dictionary with your hyper bee key
+  init <key>               Starts importing or seeding Pearblocks Dictionary with a specific Hypercore Key beekey <key>             With a Hypercore key you can ask what is your Hyperbee Key ask <word> <key>         Ask about a specific word in the dictionary with a specific Hypercore key
 ```

 ## Help